toucansites/website/contents/docs/[02]getting-started/[03]build-targets/index.md

 You can set up different build target configurations for your project.
 By default, Toucan uses the `config.yml` file and looks for it in the working directory, which you specify with the target’s input key.

+### Target-specific configuration

-> tip: Toucan is also smart enough to find target-specific configuration files based on the target name.
+Toucan is also smart enough to find target-specific configuration files based on the target name.

 For example, if you create files like `config.dev.yml` and `config.live.yml`, you can have different settings for each target, such as localization, file paths, and more.